cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 ##### Sending packets

-The `sendPacket` function is called by a module in order to send an IBC packet on a channel end owned by the calling module to the corresponding module on the counterparty chain.
+The `sendPacket` function is called by a module in order to send *data* (in the form of an IBC packet) on a channel end owned by the calling module.

 Calling modules MUST execute application logic atomically in conjunction with calling `sendPacket`.

 The IBC handler performs the following steps in order:

 - Checks that the channel & connection are open to send packets
-- Checks that the calling module owns the sending port
+- Checks that the calling module owns the sending port (see [ICS 5](../ics-005-port-allocation))
-- Checks that the packet metadata matches the channel & connection information
 - Checks that the timeout height specified has not already passed on the destination chain
 - Increments the send sequence counter associated with the channel
 - Stores a constant-size commitment to the packet data & packet timeout